 2. Being hypo can result in heavier periods for women, which causes more iron loss on top of having low stomach acid. http://www.ncbi.nlm.nih.gov/pubmed/12754530

-3. Chronic inflammation can lower our serum iron levels because it pushes iron into storage, i.e into ferritin.
+3. Chronic inflammation can lower our serum iron levels because it pushes iron into storage, i.e into high ferritin.
 And too many thyroid patients have inflammation.
 To see if you have inflammation, go here.

 4. Gluten sensitivity or intolerance can also cause inflammation which might lower iron.